 Welcome to Skydive Spaceland!
 We’re looking forward to jumping with you.
-In the meantime, here are answers to the questions most experienced jumpers ask about our drop zones.
+In the meantime, here are answers to the questions most experienced jumpers ask about our drop zone.
+See you soon!

 - Government-issued photo ID